alprojects1/home-lab/docker/README.md

     - ***Regularly Update Images and Dependencies*** - Ensure that base images and dependencies are regularly updated to include the latest security patches and improvements.
 This helps in mitigating potential vulnerabilities.
     - ***Use Volumes for Persistent Storage*** - Use Docker volumes for persistent storage to ensure data is not lost when containers are stopped or removed.
 Volumes also make it easier to manage and back up data.

+ > By taking advantage of Docker’s methodologies for shipping, testing, and deploying code quickly, you can significantly reduce the delay between writing code and running it in production.